kuangxu/rinse-me-gently/README.md

 ## LLM Fine-Tuning Demo - Setup Guide

 A focused demonstration of fine-tuning language models using LoRA (Low-Rank Adaptation).
-This project provides a clean, simplified interface for training and testing language models, specifically optimized for Shakespeare text generation.
+This project provides a clean, simplified interface for training and testing language models with various text datasets.

 ## 🚀 Quick Start